flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 ### What is object oriented programming?

-In Python, everything is an object.
+Remember that, in Python, everything is an <span title="In object-oriented programming (OOP): an abstract data type created by a developer that can include multiple properties and methods and may even contain other objects.
+In most programming languages, objects are defined as classes.">**object**</span>.
 That means that every type of data is held inside a container of memory.
 Inside this container is everything the object needs to work, including some things common to Python objects.
 For an example, we will use some list objects in Python.
 Do the following exercise:

 ```python
 # list_objects.py